 Majorca is blessed with so many beautiful swathes of sand that it can be hard to choose which one to visit.
-From quiet coves to vast swathes of golden sand, those favoured by the locals and those preferred by tourists, here’s ten of the best beaches in Majorca.
+From quiet coves to vast swathes of golden sand, those favoured by the locals and those preferred by tourists, here are ten of the best beaches in Majorca.

 Hugged by rocky mountains and fringed by bottle-green forests, this natural beach lies on the central eastern coast of the island, just 3km (1.8 miles) from the medieval town of Capdepera.